ournetworks/ournetworks.ca/about.md

 ###  Organizers

-Our Networks organizers have hosted civic tech events and community networks workshops, created network literacy materials, and built mesh networks with Toronto Mesh for the past two years:
+Our Networks organizers have hosted civic tech events and community networks workshops, created network literacy materials, and built mesh networking software for the past two years:

 **Benedict Lau**{:#benhylau} is an engineer working on mobile software and mesh networks.
-He is a contributor and organizer at Toronto Mesh, currently focused on meshing with single-board computers and building deployment tools and literacy around peer-to-peer applications.
+He is a contributor and organizer at [Toronto Mesh](https://tomesh.net/), currently focused on meshing with single-board computers and building deployment tools and literacy around peer-to-peer applications.

 <ul class="bio-sm-list">
  <li class="bio-sm-list-item"><a href="http://www.groundupworks.com/" target="_blank">{% include icons/link.svg %}&nbsp;groundupworks.com </a></li>